tuananh/aws-the-yaml-way/README.md

 Wait for a bit for the cluster to be provisioned.

 There will be 2 CloudFormation stacks being provisioned so it might take awhile.
-If sth goes wrong (disconnection, etc..), you can check with this command below
+If something goes wrong (disconnection, etc..), you can check with this command below

 ```sh
 eksctl utils describe-stacks --region=ap-southeast-1 --cluster=my-yaml-eks